 For 2025/2026 an amount of R 24 034 million has been appropriated for the development of infrastructure.
-In the outer years this amount totals R21 128 million, and R 22 409 million, respectively for each of the financial years.
-And the municipality budgeted R 5,1 million from their internal generated funds.
+In the outer years this amount totals R21 128 million, and R 22 409 million,

 Annual Budget Tables - Parent Municipality

 The following eighteen pages present the ten main budget tables as required in terms of section 8 of the Municipal Budget and Reporting Regulations.
 These tables set out the municipality's 2025/2026 budget and MTREF as approved by the Council.
 Each table is accompanied by explanatory notes on the facing page.